-Landscape Character Unit 23: Millbrook Views Key views relate to the view out over the area from the tracks throughout the ONL to the east (Mt Beetham environs) and the zig zag lookout.
-In these views the area reads as a part of the swathe of relatively low lying, undulating rural/rural residential land flanking Arrowtown.
-The outlooks from Arrowtown Lake Hayes Road and the north-western margins of Arrowtown which comprise a relatively attractive, golf course / parkland landscape on the edge of Arrowtown.
+Landscape Character Unit 23: Millbrook ViewsKey views relate to the view out over the area from the tracks throughout the ONL to the east (Mt Beetha zig zag lookout.
+In these views the area reads as a part of the swathe of relatively low lying, undulating land flanking Arrowtown.
+The outlooks from Arrowtown Lake Hayes Road and the north-western margins of Arrowtown which o attractive, golf course / parkland landscape on the edge of Arrowtown.
 The unit affords attractive long-range views to the surrounding ONL mountain setting.
-The containment of vegetation and localised hummocks means that a relatively limited number of dwellings are visible from the surrounding area (excepting areas at high elevation).
+The containment of vegetation and localised hummocks means that a relatively limited number of dwel the surrounding area (excepting areas at high elevation).
 Enclosure/openness A variable sense of enclosure and openness deriving primarily from vegetation patterns.
 Complexity Generally, a relatively complex unit as a consequence of the landform and vegetation patterns, together with the dense arrangement of buildings.
-Coherence The relatively consistent planting treatment and architectural forms lend a reasonably strong degree of coherence to the Millbrook development.
-The varying planting and architectural styles associated with the handful of rural residential lots on Arrowtown Lake Hayes Road means that these parts of the unit display a reduced perception of coherence.
+Coherence The relatively consistent planting treatment and architectural forms lend a reasonably strong degree of coherence to Millbrook development.
+The varying planting and architectural styles associated with the handful of rural residential lots Arrowtown Lake Hayes Road means that these parts of the unit display a reduced perception of coherence.
 Naturalness The unit displays a low level of naturalness as a consequence of the level of existing and anticipated development.
 Sense of Place Generally, the unit reads as an intensively-developed attractive urban settlement set within a parkland landscape.
-The area also forms part of the swathe of golf courses that frame the western and southern edges of Arrowtown and effectively function as a greenbelt to the village.
-The far eastern triangle comprises a discrete flat area that contrasts with the more rolling golf course/parkland landscape to the west and south (LCU 22) and associates more closely with the adjacent urban area of Arrowtown.
-Potential landscape issues and constraints associated with additional development Existing density of development and the issue of absorbing additional development without compromising existing (urban) parkland feel.
-Ensuring existing development character does not sprawl westwards and southwards into the existing, 'more rural' areas.
-Private golf course and previous (recent) resource consent processes suggests limited further capability for development.
-Potential landscape opportunities and benefits associated with additional development Relatively visually discreet nature of the location (due to landform and vegetation patterns).
+The area also forms part of the swathe of golf courses that frame the western and southern edges of Arrowtown and effect function as a greenbelt to the village.
+The far eastern triangle comprises a discrete flat area that contrasts with the more rolling golf course/parkland landscape the west and south (LCU 22) and associates more closely with the adjacent urban area of Arrowtown.
+Potential landscape issues and constraints associated with additional development Potential landscape opportunities and benefits associated with additional developmentRelatively visually discreet nature of the location (due to landform and vegetation patterns).
 Close proximity to Arrowtown.
 Urban infrastructure.
 Large-scaled lots suggest potential for subdivision.
 Environmental characteristics and visual amenity values to be maintained and enhanced Attractive urban parkland character.
 Landscape coherence.

-Landscape Character Unit 23: Millbrook Capability to absorb additional development Moderate: majority of unit High: triangular area at far eastern end of the unit
+Landscape Character Unit 23: Millbrook Capability to absorb Moderate: majority of unit additional development High: triangular area at far eastern end of the unit